 We assume that the platform adopts a first-come-first-serve (FCFS) matching mechanism with an infinite matching radius, in which a passenger will be immediately matched with the nearest idle driver after he/she raises an order request no matter how far away the passenger is from the driver.
 This matching mechanism is first adopted for ride-sourcing service by Castillo et al. (2017) and used by some follow-up studies, such as Ke et al., (2020), while a similar “first-dispatch” protocol is used for a taxi dispatching system.
 It is worth noting that passengers’ waiting time consists of two components: the matching time after order request and before the online order confirmation and the pick-up time a driver takes to pick up a passenger after online confirmation.
 Under this matching mechanism, matching time is nearly negligible due to the instant matching, and each passenger experiences a non-negligible pick-up time w and an average in-vehicle or ride time t.
+We shall acklowdge that some platforms may adopt a batch matching mechanism with finite matching radius in actual operations.
+However, the models developed for batch matching with finite matching radius (Xu et al., 2020b; Yang et al., 2020a) are generally too complex to to perform in-depth theoretical analyses, thus we establish our model based on the FCFS matching mechanism for analytical tractability.